EMT Resume Examples

 Why this resume works:

-- Over 5 years of experience as an EMT-Paramedic
+- Highly motivated BLS provider with 5 years of private-transport experience

 Senior EMT